StefanVeleski/Personal-website/content/publication/journal-article/index.md

 ---
-The aim of the thesis is to provide an overview of three contemporary action films:
+abstract: The aim of the thesis is to provide an overview of three contemporary action films:
 Dredd 3D, John Wick, and Mad Max: Fury Road, through a so-called "bio-structuralist" approach - combining archetypal criticism, literary Darwinism, and narratology, into a unified, holistic theoretical model.